 Creating and maintaining these relationships can open the door to free advertising (yes, flyers are still a thing).
 The more people that are exposed to your brand–regardless of the medium–increases your chances of converting those people into customers.

-To take this one step further, you can get your business involved in local event.
+To take this one step further, you can get your business involved in local events.
 Volunteering and maintaining an active role in the community helps you gain brand awareness with the customers literally within reach.

 Networking is a free resource and extremely powerful in helping you reach your goals.

 Marketing a new business can feel overwhelming.
 Feeling confident and knowledgeable about the resources at your disposal is the first step to setting your marketing plan in motion.